How mobile content should differ from “desktop” content

 Social media not only helps engage and participate in conversations with your customers – social media can also help your business show up better in search.
 Thanks to the Google “+1” button and other tools, people are increasingly discovering content not via internet search but through networks such as Facebook, Twitter and LinkedIn.
 Content that is liked will feature higher in search results for individuals and their circle of friends and contacts.
 Bonus link: Facebook is giving users more options for sharing and managing their content

 Eight myths about what LinkedIn can do for your career

 LinkedIn, the popular social networking site for professionals, can be a powerful tool for not only managing one’s career, but also for developing a network of contacts that can ultimately help your business.
 However, there are a lot misguided notions people have gleaned about what LinkedIn can do for them.
-Here are eight myths about what LinkedIn can do for your career.

 (September 19, 2011)